 As an investor, you should always have five to seven years of spending in relatively stable investments.
 The remainder of your portfolio should be able to weather the duration of even this tsunami.
 If you don’t need to sell your couch to deleverage, sit on it.
 And if you are especially contrarian and courageous, buy your neighbor’s antique dining room table.

-Since this article, we have expanded on the pricelessness of having adequate stable fixed income in your portfolio to support withdraws.
+Since this article, we have expanded on the pricelessness of having adequate stable fixed income in your portfolio to support withdrawals.
 We have also expanded the idea of boosting returns by rebalancing.
 These investing principles are timeless and can help your portfolio weather market ups and downs equally.
 We believe these principles are better than trying to time the market or listening to every dire market crash predictions.

 That’s our advice now, even as it was our advice during one of the worst market corrections.